xxshcoder/mysql_nodejs_restapi/README.md

-# Node.js REST API with Express and MySQL
+# REST API with Express, Nodejs and MySQL

 This is a sample project demonstrating how to build a REST API using Node.js, Express framework, and MySQL database.